$6.5m Third-Party Verification Immunization Coverage Survey was conducted to assess gaps and bottlenecks in Pakistan’s immunization programme

 Safdar told Aljazeera news channel that the current drive would face unprecedented challenges, but that vaccinators were being equipped with protective equipment to help prevent any possible spread of COVID-19 during the drive.

-Lockdowns imposed in March, and continuing sporadically since then, have affected health service delivery and impacted essential vaccination of 800,000 newborn children every month, the polio eradication programme said in a statement.
+Lockdowns imposed in March, and continuing sporadically since then, have affected health service delivery and impacted the essential vaccination of 800,000 newborn children every month, the polio eradication programme said in a statement.

 According to UNICEF, disruptions to vital health services, nutrition and immunisation services caused by the coronavirus could threaten the lives of more than 459,000 children and mothers across South Asia in the next six months.